Theatre Studies

 Drama and Theatre Studies - Sixth Form

-Sixth Form Curriculum: Drama and Theatre Studies AS and A2 (Edexcel)
+Sixth Form Curriculum: Drama and Theatre A-level (Edexcel)

 Modules are as follows: